chaunceygardiner/weewx-weatherboard/docs/troubleshooting.md

 The report's entry has no usable `current.dateTime.raw`, so the board cannot tell how old the data is, and will not vouch for data it cannot age.
-Both clock fields ship in the skin's declaration, so one is missing only if the declaration was overridden — a `[[[LoopData]]] [[[[fields]]]]` group named `clock` under the report's stanza in `weewx.conf` replaces the skin's — or the shipped `skin.conf` was edited.
+The clock's fields ship in the skin's declaration, so one is missing only if the declaration was overridden — a `[[[LoopData]]] [[[[fields]]]]` group named `clock` under the report's stanza in `weewx.conf` replaces the skin's — or the shipped `skin.conf` was edited.
 Put the field back and restart WeeWX.

+## The date under the clock is blank

+The readout board takes its date from `current.dateTime.format("%Y-%m-%d")`, and LoopData reads a report's fields only when weewxd starts.
+Right after an upgrade to 5.2, restart WeeWX; running a report by hand is not enough.
+If the date is still blank, the declaration was overridden: a `[[[LoopData]]] [[[[fields]]]]` group named `clock` under the report's stanza in `weewx.conf` replaces the skin's, and needs the field added.

 ## The clock reads `EXPIRED TAP`